fivethreeo/greenshift/README.rst

 Open a cmd shell in this dir and run

-Edit flags in configure.bat to reflect include/library locations
+Edit flags in configure.bat to reflect include/library locations.

 .. code-block:: bash